 Visit the UK COVID-19 websitefor updated information.

 The U.S. Mission to the United Kingdom has suspended routine consular services.
 For emergency American Citizens Services, including emergency passports, please visit our website for additional information at https://uk.usembassy.gov/.

 The Department of State has issued a Global Level 4 Health Advisory for COVID-19.

-The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Warning for COVID-19 in Europe advising travelers to avoid non-essential travel to Europe.
+The Centers for Disease Control and Prevention (CDC) has issued a Global COVID-19 Pandemic Notice advising travelers to avoid non-essential travel.

 Actions to Take:

 - Consult the CDC website for the most up-to-date information.

 - For the most recent information on what you can do to reduce your risk of contracting COVID-19, please see the CDC’s latest recommendations.

 - Visit the COVID-19 crisis page on travel.state.gov for the latest information.

 - Have a plan to depart the UK that does not rely on U.S. government assistance.
 The U.S. government does not anticipate arranging repatriation flights from the UK at this time.